lynxgav/COVID19-schools/README.md

   The impact of physical distancing measures against COVID-19 transmission on contacts and mixing patterns in the Netherlands: repeated cross-sectional surveys in 2016/2017, April 2020 and June 2020 *medRxiv* 2020.05.18.20101501; doi: [https://doi.org/10.1101/2020.05.18.20101501](https://doi.org/10.1101/2020.05.18.20101501)

+### Hospitalization data

+The hospital data included COVID-19 hospitalizations by date of admission and stratified by age during the period of 69 days following the first official case in the Netherlands (OSIRIS database).
+The applications for this dataset should be forwarded to the National Institute for Public Health and the Environment (COVID-19EPI@rivm.nl).

 These are added to the `data` folder for convenience.